-The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex X [CEL] and according to the relevant tests in Annex X.
+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.

-- 2.8.1.
-The following information shall be indicated to the driver: - the system status as defined in paragraph 2.8.2., - any failure of the system with at least an optical signal unless the system is manually deactivated (off mode), - transition demand by at least an optical and in addition an acoustic and/or haptic warning signal, - minimum risk manoeuvre by an optical signal and either an acoustic or a haptic warning signal and - emergency manoeuvre by an optical signal and either an acoustic or a haptic warning signal.

-2.8.2.
-System status
+2.8.1.
+The following information shall be indicated to the driver:

+- the system status as defined in paragraph 2.8.2., - any failure of the system with at least an optical signal unless the system is deactivated (off mode), - transition demand by at least an optical and in addition an acoustic and/or haptic warning signal, - minimum risk manoeuvre by an optical signal and either an acoustic or a haptic warning signal and - emergency manoeuvre by an optical warning signal. - 2.8.2.
+System status - 2.8.2.1.
-2.8.2.1.
 System unavailability indication